 An NVIDIA DGX™ A100 with eight NVIDIA A100 80GB Tensor Core GPUs can simulate up to 36 qubits, delivering an orders-of-magnitude speedup over a dual-socket CPU server on leading state vector simulations.

-cuStateVec is already being adopted by the leading publicly available simulators. cuStateVec has been integrated into Google’s qsim simulator, part of the Cirq framework, as well as IBM’s Aer simulator within the Qiskit framework, and Xanadu’s PennyLane simulator.
+cuStateVec is already being adopted by the leading publicly available simulators. cuStateVec has been integrated into Google’s qsim simulator, part of the Cirq framework, IBM’s Aer simulator within the Qiskit framework, and Xanadu’s PennyLane simulator.
 Users can download cuQuantum and start using it today wherever they use Cirq, Qiskit, or PennyLane.
 For more details, check out our cuStateVec blog.

 Tensor Network Method

 Using cuQuantum, NVIDIA researchers were able to simulate a variational quantum algorithm for solving the MaxCut optimization problem using 1,688 qubits to encode 3,375 vertices on an NVIDIA DGX SuperPOD™, a 16X improvement over the previous largest simulation and multiple orders of magnitude larger than the largest problem run on quantum hardware.